OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-23.md

 ## 2 Samuel 23:22

-These things Benaiah the son of Jehoiada did,
+These acts Benaiah the son of Jehoiada performed,
 and had a name as well as the three mighty men.

 ## 2 Samuel 23:23